SteelCompendium/data-rules-md-dse/Abilities/Troubadour/5th-Level Features/Continuity Error.md

   scc:
     - mcdm.heroes.v1:feature.ability.troubadour.5th-level-feature:continuity-error-9-drama
   scdc:
-    - 1.1.1:13.2.3.4:05
+    - 1.1.1:11.2.3.4:05
   source: mcdm.heroes.v1
   target: One enemy or object
   type: feature/ability/troubadour/5th-level-feature
 effects:
+  - name: Effect
-  - effect: The target is split into two separate entities, one of which remains in the target's space while the other appears in an unoccupied space of your choice within distance.
+    effect: The target is split into two separate entities, one of which remains in the target's space while the other appears in an unoccupied space of your choice within distance.
 If the target is a creature, this creates a new creature under the Director's control.
 Each entity has half the original